wp-plugins/carousel-horizontal-posts-content-slider/readme.txt

 * Supports both vertical and horizontal directions.
 * Multiple sliders can be created, so that you can embed different sliders on different pages of your WordPress site.
 * Slide any post type. (e.g. post, page, product, portfolio etc.)
+* Option to enable Lazy load for images.
+(Using Lazy Load on long web pages will make the page load faster and also help to reduce server load.)
+* Lightbox functionality for images.
+* Easy to customise to compatible with your own website’s style.
+* Supports Touch interaction for mobile devices.
+(Touch swipe)
 * jQuery easing effects (e.g. linear, swing, quadratic, elastic etc.)
 * Smooth transition effects (e.g. none, scroll, fade, cover etc.)
-* Touch navigation for mobile devices.
 * Display different types of post images.
 (Featured image, First image from a post, Last Image from a post etc.)
 * Unique settings for each slider.
 * Light weight.
 (Smaller file size which load faster.)